polargh/PNT-pack/README.md

 # PNT-pack
-Resource Pack Repository for Project: New Tomorrow Minecraft Server
+Resource Pack Repository for Project New Tomorrow Minecraft Server